 But we don’t stop there.
 Because of the unique personal and national security implications of our practice, we exercise a policy of security first (OPSEC, for our military friends).

-Finally, prospective clients should know that we do have additional counter-espionage considerations in place for representing those stationed overseas and those whose identity is classified.
+Finally, prospective clients should know that we do have additional counter-espionage considerations in place for representing those stationed overseas and those with classified identity or affiliation.

 Have additional concerns?
 Just ask.
 Chances are, we’ve represented someone in your situation.